-Guatemalan Mother Files Lawsuit to Get Her 7-Year-Old Son Back From Phoenix Shelter
+Guatemalan Mother Reunited With 7-Year-Old Son Who Was Held At Phoenix Shelter After Suing Trump Admin

 According to the lawsuit, when officials took away her son, “he was screaming and crying and did not want to be taken away from his mother.”

-“They don’t give anyone any answers,” she says, though she says she did hear one official respond with a question: “Who sent you to come to my country?”

-At one point, according to the lawsuit, an officer at Eloy told Mejia her son was being held at a facility in Phoenix, but Mejia says officials provided no additional details on his whereabouts.
+The HHS Administration for Children and Families, which runs shelters that house unaccompanied minors and children separated from their parents, hasn’t responded to a request for comment on Mejia’s son’s case.

+The Department of Homeland Security, Immigration and Customs Enforcement and US Customs and Border Protection declined to comment, citing their policy of not discussing pending litigation.

-Mejia was released from custody June 15 after an immigration bond company, Libre by Nexus, paid her $12,500 bond.
+Mejia was released from custody June 15 after Libre by Nexus, an immigration bond company, paid her $12,500 bond.
 A legal division of the company is representing her in court.

-The bond payment and legal representation are being provided pro bono as part of a program for indigent clients, Nexus Services CEO Mike Donovan says.

-Speaking outside the federal court Thursday, Donovan said he hoped to turn Mejia’s case into a class action lawsuit to help other parents reunite with their children.

-She asked how he was.
-“Fine,” he told her.
-But right away, she says she sensed that he wasn’t.

-“He is already different.
-I don’t know what’s happening,” Mejia says.
-“I don’t know if he’s being threatened or what is happening with them, because my son was not like that.”

-Mejia says she tried repeatedly to call the number officials gave her to track down her son.
+During their separation, the mother says she tried repeatedly to call the number officials gave her to track down her son.
 It rang and rang, she says, but most of the time, no one answered.

 On Wednesday evening, she was able to get through.
 She told her son the ordeal would be over soon.

-She told reporters Thursday she’s starting to plan for their life in the United States.
-She wants to buy him a soccer ball and a bicycle.
-And she’ll keep fighting for her son.
+Standing outside the courthouse Thursday, she told reporters she’s starting to plan for their life in the United States.
+She wants to buy Darwin a soccer ball and a bicycle.
+And she’ll keep fighting for him.

 Her goal, now that he’ll soon be back by her side: to give him a good education.